Alexandria-Ransom/Galaxy_DECALS_10/README.md

 We want to make model predictions instantly because with as short as delay as possible because we want the user to be able to click on the web application button and receive a classified image.

 Can all the model training be done on a simple computer, or do we need to leverage additional computational power?
-The model will be done on a simple computer
+The model will be done on a simple computer.
 Our budget constraint is limited to one simple computer.
 Leveraging google collab as an external computational power to ensure that our simple computer will not crash.

  Do we have any cost / budget limitations / constraints?